jakob-fritz/github2lab_action/README.md

 - The following environment-variables can be kept as they are:
   - `FORCE_PUSH` is set to force-push to the Gitlab-Repo, to make sure, the Gitlab-Repo stays in sync with the main GitHub-repository.
+  - `PRUNE` is used to decide if git shall remove remote branches, that have been removed locally.
+If only a single repo mirrors to the remote repo, `PRUNE` can be kept as `true`.
+Otherwise, it may help to set to `false` to avoid errors from deleting protected remote branches.
   - `GITHUB_TOKEN` is used to authorize internal actions.
   The secret is set automatically by GitHub.
   - `GITLAB_TOKEN` is used to authorize actions with the Gitlab-repo.